Calibrating Decision Robustness via Inverse Conformal Risk Control: Additional Experiment Details

 Since the shortest-path problem is linear, its robust counterpart---and its equivalent convex reformulation---can be written as

 where $w \in \mathbb{R}_+^{n_\text{edge}}$ is a vector of per-edge sensitivity coefficients.
 Namely, robustness inflates the nominal cost by a weighted $\ell_1$ penalty on flow magnitude.

-In our implementation, we specify the network to have five paths, with a gradually decreasing mean of the length random variable $Y$.
+In our implementation, we specify the network to have three paths, with a gradually decreasing mean of the length random variable $Y$.
 Please refer to our source code for more detailed specifications.